wikiknights/cs-materials/src/structs/structs-practice-answers.md

+# Structs (Answers)

 *Originally created by Idel Martinez and Jerrett Longworth in Fall 2020.*

-Here is some additional practice using structs and binary I/O. Some of these might take a little bit of thinking, but this practice is here to help you get more comfortable with the material.
+Here is some additional practice using structs.
+Some of these might take a little bit of thinking, but this practice is here to help you get more comfortable with the material.

-## Structs & Misc.
-Topics:

 1. Given the following code, what would be printed in `main()`?
 Would it compile at all?
 Assume all necessary libraries are included.